dbaldwin/RAD-MAVLink-Bridge/README.md

 # RAD-MAVLink-Bridge
-MAVLink Wifi Bridge with RPi 3 Model B+ with Built-in Wifi
+MAVLink Wifi Bridge for Raspberry Pi with Built-in Wifi

 * Must have built-in Wifi (will add support for USB wifi later)
 * Make sure to get IP address before reboot and hopefully your router keeps that same IP
 * Make sure to run with sudo!
 This is important!

+This script has been tested on the following models:

+* Raspberry Pi 3 Model B+
+* Raspberry Pi 4 Model B

+Please consider testing with different versions of Pi and let us know if you run into any issues.

 ***